beetbox/pyacoustid/README.rst

 This will show the top metadata match from Acoustid's database.
-The script uses `audioread`_ to decode music, so it should transparently use a media library available on your system (GStreamer, FFmpeg, MAD, or Core Audio on Mac OS X).
+The script uses `audioread`_ to decode music, so it should transparently use a media library available on your system (GStreamer, FFmpeg, MAD, or Core Audio).

 Using in Your Code